AKA is a centre for emergent practices for artists at any stage of their careers, providing space and support for critical, safe,

 VISIBILITY AND INCLUSIVITY

 Throughout our history AKA has been informed by the cultural context of this land and the perspectives of the people who live here.
-This means that we program significantly more work by Indigenous artists, newcomers, and artists who experience marginalization for their beliefs, backgrounds, or identities.
+This means that we support and prioritize work by Indigenous artists, newcomers, and artists who experience marginalization for their beliefs, backgrounds, or identities.

 We define community as joint ownership referencing the founding of artist-run centres, social responsibility, and the idea that a place can be created and given meaning through the actions of its users.
 This is the foundation upon which we seek to build kinships with artists, communities, and partners.
 AKA is dedicated to the ongoing education and transparency required to be an ally, and meaningful acts of reconciliation/conciliation.